berenslab/disentangling-retinal-images/README.md

 structured dictionary in the `__getitem__` function.

 # Model weights
-The model weight of our trained generative models from the paper can be found here:
+The model weight of our trained generative models from the paper can be found on [zenodo](https://zenodo.org/records/13789223).

 # Credits